Low energy excitations in A-site ordered SmBaMn2O6: Experimental details

 One of the specific properties of the A-site ordered manganites is the transition at T$_{CO2}$ = 210 K associated with a change in the stacking of the orbitally ordered planes along the z axis.
 In the OO temperature dependence it results in a steep increase of intensity by a factor of two.
 This peculiar behavior was already observed in a previous REXS study of SBMO powder samples \citep{M.Garcia-Fernandez2008} and appears also in our REXS measurements of this single crystal.
 Remarkably, the temperature dependence of the integrated intensity of the excitations around 100 meV follows also this behavior, including the doubling of intensity compared to below T$_{CO2}$ which indicates a correlation between orbital order and the excitations.
 This evolution is in strong contrast with the one of the excitations at energies below 50 meV.

 Several works have considered orbital excitations in the parent compound LaMnO$_{3}$\citep{Brink:2001aa,Allen:1999aa,Schmidt:2007aa,PhysRevLett.101.106406}, with significant variation of the role attributed to phonons.
 Van der Brink\citep{Brink:2001aa} used self-consistent second order perturbation theory in the orbiton-phonon coupling and found that the orbiton dispersion is strongly reduced by the electron-phonon coupling.
 In addition, he found that this coupling also mixes the orbiton and phonon modes and causes satellite structures in the orbiton and the phonon spectral function.
+In this context the observed excitations between 80 and 200 meV could be explained as the orbital collective excitations plus these phonon satellites whose energy would involve contributions from both the orbital and the lattice components.

 Schmidt et al. \citep{Schmidt:2007aa} performed a calculation to provide information on the nature of orbital excitations in the presence of substantial orbiton phonon coupling.
 In their model, they considered quantitatively the dynamic orbiton-phonon interaction that corresponds to the creation or annihilation of a local distortive phonon in the presence of an orbiton.
 Their results show that the system becomes more local when increasing the orbiton-phonon coupling, i.e., the effective bandwidth of the orbiton band decreases as the orbiton-phonon coupling increases.
 In a later work, that focussed completely on the observation of orbital excitations in LaMnO$_{3}$ using RIXS, Forte et al.\citep{PhysRevLett.101.106406} used the ultra short core-hole lifetime expansion for RIXS and obtained a gapped orbiton spectrum.
 Since their calculated orbital Hamiltonian did not have a continuous symmetry, the Goldstone models were absent.
 In addition they found that at high symmetry points in the Brillouin zone, the intensity of specific orbiton branches vanishes.
 This result is consistent with our experimental data that shows that at the OO $\mathbf{q}$ vector the OO diffraction peak dominates the spectra.
-Unfortunately, we are not able to fully separate the contribution of magnons, phonons, and orbitons to the observed spectra.
-Further experiments using polarization analysis would be required to obtain a clearer picture of the nature of a possible orbiton dispersion in half doped manganite SBMO.